cmusatyalab/hawk/monitoring/README.md

-The metrics endpoints are publically accessible and can be monitored remotely, which is needed to access both the remote scouts and the home endpoint from the Prometheus docker container because the container is using a private network and as such doesn't see localhost services.
+The metrics endpoints are publically accessible and can be monitored remotely, which is needed to access both the remote scouts and the home endpoint from the Prometheus docker container because the container is using a private network and as such cannot access services bound to localhost.

 If you run `docker-compose up -d` from the current directory it will orchestrate two containers.
-One container runs Prometheus which will scrape the configured hawk_home and hawk_scout endpoints every 5 seconds.
+One container runs Prometheus which will scrape the configured `hawk_home` and `hawk_scout` endpoints every 5 seconds.

 The other container runs a Grafana instance listening on port 3000, you can log in with admin/admin and it will prompt you to change the password.